-If you’re numbers driven, it is unquestionable that Holy Family Catholic High School students prove year, after year, after year that they are prepared for college.
+If you’re numbers driven, it is unquestionable that Holy Family Catholic High School students succeed.
+The numbers prove year, after year, after year that they are prepared for college.

 What are the indicators?
 Here are some of the biggies: